z0on/RDA-forest/README.md

 > Citation: K. Black, J. P. Rippe, and M. Matz 2022.
 “Environmental Drivers of Genetic Adaptation in Florida Corals.” europepmc.org/article/ppr/ppr579436. (preprint; in revision for Molecular Ecology)

 RDA forest is a way to detect associations between principal components of a response matrx *Y* and a matrix of potential explanatory variables *X*.
 Essentially, the method looks for clusters, extensions, and bumps in the multivariate cloud of data points that can be explained by any combination of variables in *X* (including all sorts of non-linear dependencies and multi-way interactions).
-The name "RDA forest" reflects the fact that we are trying to solve broadly the same problem as redundancy analysis (RDA), only using the more versatile random forest approach instead of linear regressions.
+The name "RDA forest" reflects the fact that we are using the same paradigm as distance-based redundancy analysis (dbRDA) - analysing principal coordinates of the data rather than the data straight-up - only using the more versatile random forest approach to detect associations instead of linear regressions.

 ### Application to Genotype-Environment Association (GEA) analysis